surelook/bradley/README.md

 # bradley

-bradley is a Discord Bot that allows users to become the chaser and challenge others to a chase.
+bradley is a Discord Bot that allows a user to challenge others to The Chase.

 Use the `/chase` command to begin a chase.